NSW Work Injury Claim

 A denial gets treated like the final word

 A section 78 notice or a liability dispute often looks more conclusive than it really is.
-Early legal review can clarify whether the real issue is causation, notice, credibility, missing records, or just weak wording in the medical evidence.
+Early claim-specific advice can clarify whether the real issue is causation, notice, credibility, missing records, or just weak wording in the medical evidence.
 The section 78 notice guide explains where those cases usually turn.

 Underpayments quietly become the new normal